hacs/integration/docs/index.md

 ![example_plugin](images/example_plugin.png)

 # Last notes from the initial developer

+First startup after installation will take some time, but it's worth it.

 This was developed under the influence of 🍺, a lot of 🍺, [if you want to support my work feel free to buy me a ☕️ (most likely 🍺)](meacoffee.com/ludeeus)